-For the Year, the fees paid/payable to BDO in respect of its annual audit services provided to the Company and review of the condensed consolidated interim financial statements was approximately HK\$1.2 million and HK\$0.22 million, respectively.
+For the Year, the remuneration paid or payable to BDO in respect of annual audit services provided to the Company and non-audit services provided in respect of reviewing the condensed consolidated interim financial statements amounted to approximately RMB1,053,000 and RMB167,000, respectively.
+The remuneration paid or payable to another auditor for audit services in the PRC was approximately RMB879,000.